Quickstart Guide

 Your main Data sources (like databases or data files).

 Your Code (like GitHub repositories) that creates, changes or uses your data.
+Make sure the access token has access to the repositories you plan to train on!

 Your Docs (like PDFs, Word files, or items from Google Drive) that explain your data, business rules, or how things work.